anthroprose/operations/README.md

 Chef Cookbook for a single stack operations machine.

-This cookbook and associated role & metadata are currently tuned for a c3.large with 2 cores and 3.75G of RAM.
-In production we are capable of aggregating logs, indexing and serving live analytics for approximately 25,000 Transactions Per Minute of our Web App, which can be anywhere from 3 - 5 log lines per request (NginX, uWSGI, App).
-Additionally, approximately 15,000 time series datapoints are aggregated and written every minute from diamond and statsD calls in the codebase.
+This cookbook and associated role & metadata are currently tuned for a (we started with a c3.large with 2 cores and 3.75G of RAM) are are now using a m3.xlarge with 4cores and 15G of RAM (ElasticSearch some extra headroom to cover large log bursts of the half mill per minute variety and statsD with node eats CPU).
+In production we are capable of aggregating logs, indexing and serving live analytics for approximately 40,000 Transactions Per Minute of our Web App, which can be anywhere from 3 - 6 log lines per request (NginX, uWSGI, App) (anywhere from 250,000 to 500,000 loglines per minute at peak!).
+Additionally, and approximately 5,000,000 (yeah, thats Millions) time series datapoints are aggregated and written every minute from diamond and statsD calls in the codebase.

+No special tuning has occured, and we are using standard EBS, no PIOPs or kernel settings at this point.
+We're thinking about switching to https://github.com/armon/statsite or https://github.com/bitly/statsdaemon for a less CPU intensive statsD daemon (it currently uses more CPU than ElasticSearch, Carbon or Logstash).

 Included is a cloudformation template which will setup a 1:1 Min/Max ASG for garunteeing uptime of the instance.
 All data is stored under /opt which is an EBS Mountpoint in AWS.
 Snapshots are taken every hour and on boot/reboot the machine checks for old snapshots to mount under /opt instead of re-installing or re-creating the drive.
 At most you may loose up to 1 hour of data with this setup, small gaps in graphs.

+The Vagrantfile is not complete, but the CF Template and Chef Role are currently being used in Production.
+Please use github issues for any problems or feature requests.

 ## Log Aggregation/Analysis
 * ElasticSearch